List of Scream (film series) characters: Chad Meeks-Martin

 Chad Meeks-Martin is a Woodsboro teenager and the fraternal twin brother of Mindy.
 Through his mother, Martha, he is Randy Meeks's nephew.
 He is an athlete at Woodsboro High and the boyfriend of Liv McKenzie.
 He becomes protective of Liv after Vince Schneider tries to get her back one night at the bar.
 At the memorial party for Wes, he refuses Liv's request to go somewhere private out of fear of going with the killer.
 Liv storms away and Chad chases after her using location-sharing on his phone.
 Believing to have found Liv, he is instead attacked by Ghostface.
 After the killers are stopped, both Chad and Mindy are revealed to have survived and awaiting medical treatment.

+In the sixth movie, Chad is revealed to have moved to New York City along with Sam, Tara, and Mindy, and enrolls in Blackmore University and has Ethan Landry as his roommate.
+He and Tara are also revealed to have a mutual crush on one another, as he tends to her following a party and the two almost kiss before being interrupted by Tara's roommate Quinn.
+When the group is attacked by Ghostface, Chad and Tara are able to escape, and Mindy and Sam also survive the attack.
+The group then decides to create a trap in an abandoned movie theater to lure Ghostface in.
+While waiting, Chad and Tara finally kiss, but Chad is stabbed and left for dead by a duo of Ghostfaces.
+Following the ordeal, Chad is revealed to have survived and Tara kisses him once more before he is taken to the hospital.